Muti-Kara/Document-Chad/README.md

 1. After launching the application, open your web browser and navigate to `http://127.0.0.1:7860/`.
 You should see the Gradio interface.

 2. Upload the document you want to analyze by clicking the "Upload" button and selecting the file from your computer.
-The system currently supports .txt, .pdf, and .docx formats.
+The system currently supports only .pdf format.

 3. Enter your question in the provided text box.